What kind of Edinburgh?

 • City of Edinburgh Locality Leadership Teams.

-Together over a period of 8 months, children, young people, and ‘champion duty-bearers’, engaged in creative processes that facilitated conversations, allowing for children and young people to meaningfully contribute to the City of Edinburgh’s service planning and delivery.
-The creative programme facilitated an opportunity for champion duty-bearers to work together with children and young people to reflect on the Edinburgh Children’s Services Plan strategic outcomes:
+Over a period of 8 months, our creative programme facilitated opportunities for champion duty-bearers to work together with children and young people to reflect on the Edinburgh Children’s Services Plan strategic outcomes:

 1. Every child will have the best start in life;